Projected Distribution Loss for Image Enhancement: Experiments

 \subsection{Other applications}

 We also evaluate the performance of the proposed loss in JPEG artifact removal and demosaicing under mild noise.
 Table~\ref{tab:jpeg-q20} summarizes the quantitative results of the different evaluated losses on JPEG artifact removal (quality factor $q=20$).
-The proposed PDL loss produces overall the best performance in terms of the aggregated score, although the differences with respect to the contextual loss are modest.
 Figure~\ref{fig:jpeg-q20} presents some selected results on JPEG artifact removal.
 The PDL loss successfully manages to restore the blockiness artifacts due to the sever JPEG compression, and recovers sharpness of the uncompressed image.

 In the case of demosaicing, the model is trained to predict an RGB image from the Bayer noisy mosaic.
 In Figure~\ref{fig:demosaic} we present a selection of results.
 Although the differences are subtle, the proposed PDL lead to images with better defined structures.